Skip to main content

 GRANT WRITING INFORMATION

 The HTS staff can help research investigators with HTS related grant writing and funding opportunities.
 The HTS staff will be happy to provide budget quotes, facility descriptions, and letters of recommendation and support.
 All new users need to complete the Intake Form for assistance with grants.
-If you are a current user or have questions, please contact Paige Vinson via email or call (615) 322-0342 for further information.
+If you are a current user or have questions, please email the Vanderbilt HTS Core.

 USABLE GRANT TEXT